hishamcse/Slader_VanishLimit_Download_Capture_Print/README.md

    12. Screen Capture documentation: &nbsp;&nbsp;  https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API/Using_Screen_Capture <br />
    13. Screen Capture implementation: &nbsp;&nbsp;  https://dev.to/sebastianstamm/screen-recording-in-10-lines-of-vanilla-js-3bo8 <br />
    14. MediaRecorder API documentation: &nbsp;&nbsp;  https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/MediaRecorder <br />
+   15. Retrive Specific content of a webpage with all its styles: https://stackoverflow.com/a/6310120
-   15. Popup template:  &nbsp;&nbsp; https://freefrontend.com/css-modal-windows/
+   16. Popup template:  &nbsp;&nbsp; https://freefrontend.com/css-modal-windows/

 #### N.B: Use it for only educational purposes.
 If you can afford to buy subscription of slader,then buy and use